IvanLudvig/IvanLudvig.github.io/travel/_posts/2022-07-22-lanzarote.md

 categories: travel
 ---
 <style>
-h1 {
+/* h1 {
     font-weight: bold;
     width: fit-content;
     background: #402716;
     background: linear-gradient(to right, #402716 0%, #FF861C 100%);
     -webkit-background-clip: text;
     -webkit-text-fill-color: transparent;
-}
+} */
 </style>

 In July I spent 9 days on two of the Canary Islands, flying from Naples to Lanzarote and back from Fuerteventura.
+The flights cost me €162.

 Thank god I don't collect and carry useless shit and all my stuff fits into Ryanair hand luggage dimensions.
 Remember, what you own ends up owning you.
 It was a 4 hour flight and bam, I'm on an island off the coast of Africa in the Atlantic Ocean.
 <center></center>